FilenCloudDienste/filen-s3/README.md

       </td>
       <td>
         <ul>
-          <li>Only returns ETag and LastModified as the CopyObjectResult.</li>
+          <li>Only returns ETag and LastModified as the CopyObjectResult. *</li>
         </ul>
       </td>
     </tr>
   </tbody>
 </table>

+<small>\* An objects ETag is always its UUID.
+Since Filen is fully end-to-end encrypted there is no way to know the real MD5 file hash.</small>

 ## License